Igor-Vladyka/leaflet.browser.print/README.md

 	- And many more...just ask!

 * Cons:
-	- 'Custom' print mode not supported in Leaflet v0.7.7 on IE.
 	- Doesn't change page orientation automatically in IE and FF, due to [The @page rule and forcing Landscape orientation](http://css-discuss.incutio.com/wiki/Print_Stylesheets#The_.40page_rule_and_forcing_Landscape_orientation)

 ### Other examples: